CYLIX-V2/strategic-tech-asset-for-sale/FAQ.md

 You'll get read-only access to the repository for 14-30 days for technical review.

 ### **Q: Is there a demo available?**
 **A:** Yes!
-After NDA execution, I can provide:
+After NDA execution, you'll receive:
-- Live demo of the working UI
+- **Pre-recorded video demonstration** of the working UI (sent via email)
-- Screen share walkthrough
+- Detailed walkthrough video showing all features
-- Architecture explanation
+- Architecture explanation video
-- Q&A session
+- Additional demo videos available upon request

+**Note:** All demos are provided as video files.
+No video calls required.

 ### **Q: What documentation is included?**
 **A:** Extensive documentation (47KB+):